alexanderovie/datos/docs/classes/ScholarlyArticlesDataforseoLabsSerpElementItem.md

 > `optional` **items**: [`ScholarlyArticlesElement`](ScholarlyArticlesElement.md)[]

-Defined in: main.ts:108753
+Defined in: main.ts:118083

-elements of search results found in SERP
+additional items present in the element if there are none, equals null

 #### Implementation of